zcerx/AdaptiveWarden/README.md

 # Adaptive Warden

-The adaptive warden is a novel countermeasure for sophisticated network covert channels.
+The *adaptive warden* is a novel countermeasure for adaptive network covert channels.
+It limits the bitrate of adaptive covert channels more efficiently than the state-of-the-art approach (the *[dynamic warden](https://www.sciencedirect.com/science/article/pii/S0167739X18316133)*).
 It was implemented by M. Chourib.
-For the simulation of a NEL-capable covert channel, you can use the [NELtool](https://github.com/cdpxe/NELphase).
+For the simulation of such covert channels, one can use the [NELtool](https://github.com/cdpxe/NELphase).

 This repository accompanies the following paper submission:

 M. Chourib, S. Wendzel, W. Mazurczyk: *Eliminating Network Covert Channels with the Adaptive Warden*.

-The Adaptive Warden bases the selection of its active rules based on the observed traffic.
+The adaptive warden bases the selection of its active filter rules depending on the observed traffic (as described in our paper; currently under review).

 #### Adaptive filter CLI options